datagouv/csv-detective/README.md

 ## TODO (this list is too long)

+- Clean up
-- More robust
+- Make more robust
 - Batch analyse
 - Command line interface
 - Improve output format
 - Improve testing structure to make modular searches (search only for cities for example)
 - Get rid of `pandas` dependency
 - Improve pre-processing and pre-processing tracing (removing heading rows for example)
-- Make modular pre-processing (no lower case for country codes for example)
+- Make differentiated pre-processing (no lower case for country codes for example)
+- Give a sense of probability in the prediction
 - Add more and more detection modules...

 Related ideas:

 - store column names to make a learning model based on column names for (possible pre-screen)
+- normalising data based on column prediction
 - entity resolution (good luck...)

+## Why Could This Be of Any Use ?

+Organisations such as [data.gouv](http://data.gouv.fr) aggregate huge amounts of un-normalised data.
+Performing cross-examination across datasets can be difficult.
+This tool could help enrich the datasets metadata and facilitate linking them together.